Mokoth/AWS/CloudPractioner/projects.md

 - Describe Amazon EC2 instance families and instance types.
 - Describe horizontal and vertical scaling.
 - Recognize options for connecting to Amazon EC2 instances.

+Practice Lab Goals
+- Create an AS3
+- Enable static web hosting
+- Secure the S3 bucket by using a bucket policy

 Project 4 - Networking Concepts